iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/creating-screenshots.md

 # Creating Screenshots

 It is possible to save the current content of the 3D- or 2D-Panel as a screenshot.
-To do so, first click the screenshot button in either panel
+To do so, first click the screenshot button in either panel.
 A new window will open, in which you will be prompted to pick a location for your screenshot.

 ![](../../../.gitbook/assets/screenshot-creation.png)